-Applications open on the 1st of September and must be received before the 1st of November 2023.
+Applications open on the 1st of September and must be received before the 1st of November 2024.

-The dates for the selection processes and face-toface interviews will be 27-29 November 2023
+The dates for the selection processes and faceto-face interviews will be late November 2024

-2023 INFORMATION SHEET FOR PROSPECTIVE APPLICANTS
+2024 INFORMATION SHEET FOR PROSPECTIVE APPLICANTS

 The Doctor of Clinical Psychology (DClinPsy) has accreditation from the New Zealand Psychologists Board, and graduates are eligible to be registered in the Clinical Psychology Scope of Practice of the Psychologists Board.
-The Doctor of Clinical Psychology takes three years, and applicants for the DClinPsy must have already met the minimum academic and other entry requirements to be considered for admission.
+The Doctor of Clinical Psychology takes up to four years, and applicants for the DClinPsy must have already met the minimum academic and other entry requirements to be considered for admission.